-There have been a lot of cases where clients own an old hardware wherein only old protocols can configure.
+There have been a lot of cases where clients own old hardware wherein only old protocols can configure.
 There are also cases where clients are based in countries where only old protocols like L2TP/IPsec can penetrate governmental and ISP firewalls.

-L2TP/IPsec uses IKEv1 protocol, which supports a variety of devices and operating systems.
+L2TP/IPsec uses the IKEv1 protocol, which supports a variety of devices and operating systems.
 However, L2TP/IPsec has limitations.
 It requires authentication procedures to ensure an official match of the client’s and the VPN’s servers.

 We understand how troublesome and time-consuming managing certificates is for users.
-This protocol allows faster connection to VPN.
+This protocol allows a faster connection to a VPN.
 In fact, it is largely used in cases when there is not enough time for an elaborate setup.
 Moreover, we only recommend this protocol to be used as the last resort and when highly necessary.

 Speaking of IKEv1 protocol, this next encryption protocol is the highly recommended one on this list.
 As said, IKEv1 is a very important feature that helps solve problems on many devices, but it has limitations.
 IKEv2/IPsec hardly has any.